jkboyce/jkboyce.github.io/_posts/2020-04-13-SVPWM-motor_control.markdown

 ![Scope screen capture](/assets/F1103-motor-0.22-duty.png)

 A final subtlety is that SVPWM is a precise method of control only to the extent that the motor behaves in an idealized way.
+In this case the main departures from ideal behavior are:
-In an ideal motor there is a sinusoidal relationship between the rotor's magnetic flux through the motor coils ("linkage flux"), and turning angle.
-(Or alternatively, the motor generates a precisely sinusoidal back-EMF when turned at a constant speed.)
-Due to the way the coils are wound, most small motors depart somewhat from this idealized shape (a trapezoidal back-EMF is most common).
-Some motors are wound specifically to give a sinusoidal back-EMF profile: so-called "sinusoidally-wound" motors, or PMSMs (permanent magnet synchronous motors).
+- Non-sinusoidal back EMF.
+In a textbook motor there is a sinusoidal relationship between the rotor's magnetic flux through the motor coils ("linkage flux"), and turning angle.
+(Or alternatively, the motor generates a precisely sinusoidal back-EMF when turned at constant speed.)
+Due to the way the coils are wound in real motors, however, most BLDC motors give a more trapezoidal back EMF profile.
+Some motors are wound specifically to give a sinusoidal back-EMF: so-called "sinusoidally-wound" motors, or PMSMs (permanent magnet synchronous motors).
+- Nonzero reluctance torque.
+Reluctance torque is caused by the permanent magnets in the rotor interacting with iron in the stator, *in the absence of stator current*.
+It's the bumpiness you feel when you turn the motor with your fingers when it's turned off.
+If you look closely at the video you can see some small-scale jerkiness in the movement of the rotor; this is reluctance torque.

 Long story short, the SVPWM technique isn't a *precise* method of control for BLDC motors, but it does reasonably well as can be seen in the video.